-Jessica Wright and Stacie Flinner know how to create the perfect travel Instagram.
-Take a quick scroll of their accounts, and you can see why they have 120,000 followers between them—it's because these women make the world look effortlessly open to adventure.
-From the cliffs of Cassis, France, and the beaches of Sydney, Australia, to the manicured lawns of Nantucket and mosaics of Morocco, Wright and Flinner have zigzagged across the Earth in such a way that makes their followers feel as though they're along for the ride.
+Jessica Wright and Stacie Flinner know how to create the perfect travel photo for Instagram.
+Take a quick scroll of their accounts, and you can see why they have 120,000 followers between them—it's because these women make adventure seem effortless.
+From the cliffs of Cassis, France, and the beaches of Sydney, Australia, to the manicured lawns of Nantucket and mosaics of Morocco, Wright and Flinner have zigzagged across the Earth in such a way that it makes their followers feel as though they're along for the ride.

 Read on to see the eight travel accessories Wright and Flinner never board a long flight without and get a glimpse into the behind-the-scenes details of two famous Instagram travelers' secrets.